campbebc/BaaSpetstore/petstore/clients/postman/README.md

-# StreetCarts Postman client
+# Petstore Postman client

-This directory contains collection and environment files to make it easier to set up a client to StreetCarts.
+This directory contains collection and environment files to make it easier to set up a client to Petstore.

 You can think of the files here as representing two kinds of Postman clients -- one for sequentially testing calls in the collection list, and the other for testing calls independently